There’s one secret shared by the most successful entrepreneurs I’ve met.

 My new bottleneck is production speed.
 Once again, my job is to zero in on the exact point in the production line where the speed of production is being limited.

-As soon as Elon uses his creative genius to solve that bottleneck, a new one will be revealed.
-And then he’ll be back to the drawing board, designing a solution for whatever bottleneck emerges next.
+Elon used his creative genius to solve the bottleneck of timing and availability to scale.
+Of course as it goes, a new threat was revealed after, with the rising costs of materials used to make batteries.
+Once that is solved, he’ll be back to the drawing board, designing a solution for whatever bottleneck emerges next.

 This is your primary job as a business owner.
 Even if your primary goal is to improve the quality of service you deliver to your customers rather than scaling your business growth, solving bottlenecks gives you the breathing room to do everything better.